Rithvik-katakamm/Email-Summerizer-using-Llama/README.md

-# 📧 Intelligent Email Summarizer
+# 📧 Ai for Smart Email Management

 > **Privacy-first email automation** that transforms your Gmail inbox into actionable insights using **local AI** and **structured outputs**.